foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-2.md

  The Skyrim Script Extender.
 ---

-## Overview

-- The Skyrim Script Extender and its significance.
-- Skyrim SE updates and how to update-proof your installation.
-- The root and data folder, and the differences between them.
-- MO2's virtual file system and (roughly) how it works.
-- Installation of the Script Extender and related mods.

 ## The Skyrim Script Extender

 If you have any previous modding experience at all, you will likely have heard of the **Skyrim Script Extender** or **SKSE** for short.
 Of all the mods and tools out there, the Script Extender is one of the most vital ones: It *extends* the scripting capabilities of the engine, allowing mod authors to implement features that would not have been possible before.
 SKSE is required by many mods, among them the most complex ones available.